The Federal Theatre Project is thrilled to announce a new play festival for fall 2017:

 Submissions will be accepted until Thursday, August 31, 2017, 5:00 PM.

 All selected playwrights will receive a stipend.
 Playwrights may submit up to three plays.
-Submissions are open to all playwrights nationwide.
+Submissions are open to all playwrights worldwide.
 Plays must be your original work, and we prefer plays that have not yet been produced.
 The Federal Theatre Project encourages playwrights from traditionally underrepresented groups, as well as playwrights from around the world, to submit.

 To submit, please visit: https://www.cognitoforms.com/…/OneYearLaterCivicEngagementI…